A Beginner's Guide to Buying a Rower

 - Adjustable resistance - Many machines offer adjustable resistance so you can cater a workout routine to fit your needs.

-- Casters - Small transportation wheels will help you move your machine into position when you're ready to work out and then out of the way when you're done.
+- Casters - Small transportation wheels help you move your machine into position when you're ready to work out and then out of the way when you're done.

 - Foldable - Some rowing machines allow you to fold them up after your workout to help you retain floor space.
 These configurations are perfect for apartments or small rooms that might lack space to store other fitness equipment and essential items.